MarkusHarnusek/markusharnusek.github.io/doc/endpoints.md

 ## API

  - `/api/lessons` is used to get lesson data.
 It also needs the `WEEK` parameter to specify the week being requested.
+ - `/api/statuses` is used to get statuses to sync with possible logic changes without needing to change the frontend.
+ - `/api/subjects` is used to get the list of lessons being teached.